 The traction motor is located between the chassis frame rails.
 The traction motor is connected to the rear axle using a traditional drive shaft.
 The motor inverter provides power from the high voltage batteries to the traction motor.
-The motor inverter is located between the frame rails behind the traction motor directly in front of the rear axle and is connected to the traction motor with high voltage cables.
+The motor inverter is located between the frame rails at the front of the vehicle and is connected to the traction motor with high voltage cables.